Khalil-Foulks/Khalil-Foulks/README.md

 # Hi there, I'm Khalil 👋

+Hi, I'm Khalil!
+I'm a software engineer.
+I've always had an interest in programming

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning how to use Mapbox with React
-- 🤔 I’m looking for a front-end, backend or software engineer job 🖥️
+- 🖥️ I’m currently looking for a front-end, backend or software engineer job
 - ⚡ Fun fact: I love video games and basketball
+- 🔨 Current Project: Bridges to Prosperity

 ### Follow me on